nanotech/jellybeans.vim/README.markdown

 If you can pick better colors than the approximator, specify them in the `256ctermfg` and `256ctermbg` parameters to override its choices.

+#### Custom Background Colors

+To set a custom background color, override the special `background` highlight group:

+    let g:jellybeans_overrides = {
+    \    'background': { 'guibg': '000000' },
+    \}

+Jellybeans uses the background color in multiple highlight groups.
+Using the special `background` group overrides them all at once.

+This replaces `g:jellybeans_background_color` and `g:jellybeans_background_color_256` from Jellybeans versions before 1.6.

+#### Transparent Terminals

+If you use a transparent terminal and Jellybeans is drawing an opaque background over it, use this `background` override:

+    let g:jellybeans_overrides = {
+    \    'background': { 'ctermbg': 'none', '256ctermbg': 'none' },
+    \}

 ### Low-Color Black (16 and 8 color terminals)